rootsongjc/kubernetes-handbook/content/en/blog/understanding-how-envoy-sidecar-intercept-and-route-traffic-in-istio-service-mesh/index.md

 image: "images/banner/istio-logo.jpg"
 categories: ["service mesh"]
 aliases:
-- "/posts/understanding-how-envoy-sidecar-intercept-and-route-traffic-in-istio-service-mesh/"
 - "/en/posts/understanding-how-envoy-sidecar-intercept-and-route-traffic-in-istio-service-mesh/"
 ---

+Updated at Mar 8, 2022

-This article uses Istio's official [bookinfo example](https://preliminary.istio.io/zh/docs/examples/bookinfo) to explain how Envoy performs routing forwarding after the traffic entering the Pod and forwarded to Envoy sidecar by iptables, detailing the inbound and outbound processing.
-For a detailed analysis of traffic interception, see [Understanding Envoy Sidecar Proxy Injection and Traffic Interception in Istio Service Mesh](https://jimmysong.io/posts/envoy-sidecar-injection-in-istio-service-mesh-deep-dive/) .
+This article uses Istio's official [bookinfo sample](https://istio.io/latest/docs/examples/bookinfo/) to explain how Envoy performs routing forwarding after the traffic entering the Pod and forwarded to Envoy sidecar by iptables, detailing the inbound and outbound processing.
+For a detailed analysis of traffic interception, see [Understanding Envoy Sidecar Proxy Injection and Traffic Interception in Istio Service Mesh](https://jimmysong.io/blog/envoy-sidecar-injection-in-istio-service-mesh-deep-dive/) .

 The following is a request flow diagram for bookinfo officially provided by Istio, assuming that the DestinationRule is not configured in all services of the bookinfo application.